Tomb Of Jesus Is Restored In Jerusalem

 The Edicule shrine is built around the original cave; visitors can kneel before a marble niche that covers what is believed to be the bench where Jesus' body was placed.

-The shrine, almost completely destroyed in an 1808 fire and restored in 1810, had not been restored since, and its stone walls were buckling outward.
+The shrine, almost completely destroyed in an 1808 fire and restored in 1810, had not been maintained since, and its stone walls were buckling outward.
 Water, humidity and candle smoke all wore down the structure.

 "I would venture to say that if this intervention hadn't happened now, there was a very great risk that there could have been a collapse," said Bonnie Burnham of the World Monuments Fund, a nonprofit in New York that helped raise funds for the $4 million project.